 Websites and social networks are frequently hacked.
 There isn’t a user or company that would want some confidential info to leak out into public access.
 You should always audit the structure and platform of your resource in terms of any data safety flaws.

 CMS or content management systems with accessible interfaces should allow you to update your site without requiring any special coding skills.
 This allows you to redirect the development routes for your website, depending on your tactical and strategic tasks.

 No social media connection

 The modern world revolves around social media communities.
-It’s crucial to link your website to the popular social networks in order to popularize your resource and stay in the spotlight.
+It’s crucial to link your website to popular social networks in order to popularize your resource and stay in the spotlight.
 Make sure to attach the respective social media buttons to your portal.

 When to Redesign Your Website

 85% of users may leave a site if they don’t like the look of the interface.
 40% won’t ever come back.
-The high rates of refusing further actions, especially on the homepage, indicates the negative first user impression or a user facing difficulties when trying to find the required item.
-This is the best time for website redesign.
+The high rates of refusing further actions, especially on the homepage, indicates a negative first user impression or a user facing difficulties when trying to find the required item.
+This is the best time for a website redesign.

 You should check how much your portal corresponds with niche assessment standards and go through refusal indications by the following aspects:

 - location - a local business may get a significant number of refusals outside of its operating region